adamlogic/hot-tips/published/pg-copy.md

 # Create a fresh new database in your review app (or staging... wherever).
 # Replace "hottips-pr-100" with the name of your target app.
+# Note the "color" of the new database in the output of this command.
 ```

 ---